prequel-dev/workshop/scenarios/scenario-03-cre-2024-007/README.md

       cpu: 200m                     <
 ```

-Question:

-* How would these changes help resolve the problem?
+#### Question 1: How would these changes help resolve the problem?

+These changes will add additional CPU resources to prevent the cluster from starving for CPU.

+There are additional options to consider (not for this exercise):

+1. Adjust Mirroring Policies to limit the number of mirrored queues
+2. Remove the High-Availability policy from queues where it is not needed
+3. Consider using lazy queues (https://www.rabbitmq.com/docs/lazy-queues) to avoid incurring the costs of writing data to disk

 Run the following commands to apply the recommended mitigation.